 When I feel like someone has, what I call ‘over presence’, it sets off my misophonia.
-By that I mean I get all the symptoms, the heart racing, the babble of thoughts and an intense feeling of frustration and/or fear and anger.
+All the symptoms spring to life, the heart racing, the babble of thoughts, that intense feeling of frustration and/or fear and anger.

 Only this time it isn’t misophonia exactly… the triggers are people, but they’re not sound related.

 I’ve been searching high and low for a neurological term for this disorder but can’t find one, which is why I’ve coined the term ‘over presence’ for this article (if there is already a term for it and I’ve missed it, please let me know!)